 More scalability angst.
 Or perhaps a manifestation of the difficult economic environment?

 In early June, Linden Research reduced head count by 30%, and shuttered its business-targeted (enterprise) program.
 Shortly after, then-CEO Mark Kingdon announced his departure from Linden Lab.
-Phillip Rosedale, the original creative force and founder of Second Life, returned as the interim CEO.
-The story was covered by The Wall Street Journal’s Digits blog column.
+Phillip Rosedale, the original creative force of Second Life, returned as the interim CEO.
+The story was covered by The Wall Street Journal, “Digits” blog.
 I was dismayed by the abrupt corporate reorganization.
 Sustained existence on “the bleeding edge” is not appealing to me.
 I wrote this as a comment on Another surprise at Second Life – Founder is CEO Again (WSJ Digits, 24 June 2010): (more…)